 Quick Start¶

-This guide gets you from raw model output to a rigorous statistical report in under 5 minutes.
+This guide gets you from raw planner output to a RetroCast analysis report.

 What you'll learn